Working with us

 She has also served on the board of the BBC’s Charity Appeals Advisory Committee since March 2017, having been appointed in recognition of her deep understanding of international aid and development.

-Mark Astarita is Director of the Red Cross Red Crescent Virtual Fundraising Hub project and also leads on AAW’s interim work.
+Mark Astarita is one of the inspirers and pioneers of the Red Cross Red Crescent Virtual Fundraising Hub project and leads on AAW’s interim work.
 Mark is widely considered one of the most influential fundraisers of his generation.
 He has led teams raising over £1.5 billion for humanitarian causes and was awarded an OBE in 2015 in recognition of his services to fundraising.

 Mark is widely known in both the UK and internationally, often utilising his experience through his involvement in a variety of charities and public bodies.
 Over 14 years as Director of Fundraising he trebled the income of the British Red Cross.
 A former Chair of the Institute of Fundraising and Director of Fundraising and Communications at the National Deaf Children’s Society (NDCS), Mark is a truly inspiring non-profit leader.